NC-SARA Distance Education Compliance

 The purpose of this policy is to:

-- Ensure that D’Youville University offers distance education only in jurisdictions where it is authorized to do so;
+- Ensure that D’Youville University offers distance education only in jurisdictions where the institution is authorized to operate;

 Scope